TheRainbowPhoenix/PythonExtra/docs/sh/modcasioplot-en.md

 The rendering area is of size 128x64 on G-III and 384x216 on fx-CG.
 While the G-III supports only two colors (black and white), the fx-CG supports 65536 colors (16-bit RGB565).
 Still, the color format is _always_ (r,g,b) triplets with 0 ≤ r,g,b ≤ 255.
 This helps compatibility between models and with PC, at a performance cost.
 Calculators process these colors by _approximating_ them to the closest color they can represent.

-Like the gint module, `casioplot` functions draw to an internal buffer called the VRAM, and only pushes that to the screen when explicitly asked to or at the end of the program.
+Like the gint module, `casioplot` functions draw to an internal buffer called the VRAM, and the module only pushes that to the screen when explicitly asked to or at the end of the program.

 `show_screen()` pushes the VRAM to screen after something has been drawn.